Spoonbadger/CM_Music_Website/roadmap.md

 Music - just a view on index?
 -> music videos
     3  x however many / vertical
+    - install git lfs to upload large files to github in .gitattributes file.
     -> can comment below each video? react elements?

 Links - just a view?